lizasouza/asana_github/README.md

 1. Open the file in local and make the changes required according to your Github Repository , Asana and Local URL.
 2. Changes are highlighted in the code for convienience.
 3. Once all changes are done, save the file as integration.js to this path in your local :  C:\ProgramData\Jenkins\.jenkins\workspace\webhook

+### Finally Create an Issue on Github Repository and you will see a task created in Asana.